-Despite the discrepancy between Liang's study (2006c) and our algorithm on the four parameters, we successfully generated many Siheyuans.
-Some of Duan's plan drawings from his measuring survey on extant Siheyuan and corresponding models generated by our tool in top view have been overlapped, thus we can test potential discrepancies (See two examples in Fig 17).
-Evidently, our tool can reproduce Siheyuans with high accuracy, if compared to drawings, photos, and text in Duan's measuring survey.
-However, it has to be noted, that these drawings lack detailed dimensional data and consequently we cannot verify our tool in terms of its ability to reproduce the architectural components in every detail.
+Despite the discrepancy between Liang's study (Liang, 2006c) and our algorithm on the four parameters, we successfully generated many Siheyuan houses.
+Some of Duan's plan drawings (2016) from his measuring survey on extant Siheyuan and corresponding models generated by our tool in top view have been overlapped, thus we can test potential discrepancies (See two examples in Fig 17).
+Evidently, our tool can reproduce Siheyuan housings with high accuracy, if compared to drawings, photos, and text in Duan's measuring survey.
+However, it has to be noted, that these drawings lack detailed dimensional data, and consequently, we cannot verify our tool in terms of its ability to reproduce the architectural components in every detail.